Upliner/CharMorph/README.md

   Make a copy of local materials instead of importing them every time.

-  It is safe if you're creating scene from scratch, but it is recommended to disable this option if you already have MB-Lab characters on the scene.
+  It is safe if you're creating scene from scratch, but it is recommended to disable this option if you already have MB-Lab/older Charmorph characters on the scene.

 ## Differences from MB-Lab: